aws-samples/aws-codebuild-rds-job-scheduling/README.md

 **Jobschedulingcft.yml** - Defines all the AWS resources required for this solution.

-**invokepostgresqldbpy.zi** - Contains buildspec.yml and a python script.
-CodeBuild installs the libraries such as boto3 , psycopg2 defined in the buildspec.yml and invokes the python script which has a code to connect to PostgreSQL database and execute the SQL function
+**invokepostgresqldbpy.zip** - Contains buildspec.yml and a python script.
+CodeBuild installs the libraries such as boto3 , psycopg2 defined in the buildspec.yml and invokes the python script which has a code to connect to PostgreSQL database and execute the SQL function.

 ## Deploy the AWS CloudFormation template